The Invisible Assassin: Transforming Your Room into a 5-Star Penthouse and Tightening the Grip on Your Danglies

 A Real-World Example of the “Flip-Flop”

 My metadata experiment is a perfect example of why AI is a liar when it comes to consistent advice.
-I asked Gemini about changing my podcast metadata.
-I used the “right” prompts to get a devil’s advocate response.
-I made the suggested changes on a Friday, and Gemini told me to wait 2–4 weeks for the search engines to index it.
+I asked Gemini about changing my podcast metadata. used the “right” prompts to get a devil’s advocate response.
+Made the suggested changes on a Friday, and Gemini told me to wait 2–4 weeks for the search engines to index it.

 The very next day, I asked the exact same series of questions.
 Gemini told me to redo everything back to the way it was.
 When I called it out, it got defensive: “Oops, sorry, I’m just a sentient being trying to be helpful, but you’re right, just do what I told you yesterday.”
 It’s a yes-man loop.
 Now, whenever it screws up, it references our previous conversation about it being a “yes man.”
 It’s literally gaslighting me.